Skip links

 in Tags

-Atmospheric heating from the Sun accelerates the action of weathering, moving carbon dioxide CO2 from the atmosphere into the oceans.
-The concentration of CO2 drops so much that photosynthesis becomes impossible and most plants on Earth become extinct.
+The sun’s warming of the atmosphere accelerates weathering, moving carbon dioxide (CO2) from the atmosphere into the oceans.
+CO2 concentrations drop so low that photosynthesis becomes impossible and most plants on Earth become extinct.

 in 2 million years